 So why does the U.S. hang onto its gold stash?
 "Just in case we need it," is the explanation former Federal Reserve Board Chairman Alan Greenspan reportedly once gave.

-In fact, not many people have even seen it...
+Not many people have even seen it...

 3. Outsiders rarely get inside